MartinRain/sinope-130/README.md

   notify: "both"
 ```
 Networks names are the names found on top of first page after logging into Neviweb.
 If you have more then one network,
 just click on icon on top to find all networks names.
 Select the one used for GT130 or Wi-Fi devices.
 Both devices types
-must be on same network to work in neviweb130.
+must be on same network to work in sinope.
 If you have two networks for two GT130 or two Wi-Fi groups then you can
 add network2 parameter in your configuration.yaml.
 See below.
 You can't mix miwi devices and Zigbee/Wi-Fi devices on the
 same network.
 For miwi devices install [Neviweb](https://github.com/claudegel/sinope-1)
 custom_component which can run along with this custom_component in HA.